 Next stop on the road to Hana stops is the“Painted Forest”of rainbow eucalyptus trees.
 It’s located just before mile marker 7.
 You’ll see other cars parked along the road.
 This is also where the bamboo forest hike begins.

 *Photo tip, if taking a photo with an iPhone, use the panoramic vertically to get the whole shot of the rainbow eucalyptus trees.

 Waikamoi Ridge Trail

 On the right side of the road just past mile marker 9 is where you’ll find Waikamoi Ridge Trail.
+This is a short road to Hana hike as the trail is directly where you pull over.
 It’s a quick trail that gives you a few decent views but the large beautiful trees you find along the path is my favorite part.

 Garden of Eden

 Garden of Eden will be next on the road to Hana stops if you have ample time.
 It’s a beautiful property full of gardens, flowers, and birds like peacocks and ducks!
 There are short walking paths throughout the farm.
 There are also several spots that have lookouts into the ocean, so yes there’s plenty of opportunity for pictures.

 When I was here last the male peacock was putting on a show for us or should I say he was trying to impress his ladies.

 If you have disposable cash garden of Eden is a great place to stop off at.
 It cost $15 per person to enter or $12 if you are Kama’aina.
 Plus it supports local business which im a huge supporter of.